Press ESC to close

 The Guggenheim Museum in Bilbao, Spain

-Established in 1997, the Guggenheim Museum in Bilbao picks-up where the Peggy Guggenheim museum in Venice leaves off by focusing on European and American art from the mid-20th century through contemporary times.
+Established in 1997, the Guggenheim Museum in Bilbao focuses on European and American art from the mid-20th century through contemporary times.
 The American highlights of the collection include works by Richard Serra, Cy Twombly’s Nine Discourses on Commodus, Robert Rauschenberg’s Barge, Joseph Beuys’s Lightning with Stag in its Glare and Jeff Koons’s Puppy.
 The museum features European painters such as Anselm Kiefer, Richard Long and Francesco Clemente.
 Local Basque artists Antoni Tàpies, Antonio Saura and Juan Muñoz are on display as well.

 The museum experience, designed by Gehry, extends to the exterior of the space where visitors can walk around the entire museum.
 Guests will notice the medley of configurations from unique perspectives.
 In addition, several artworks have been installed outdoors for visitors to discover such as works by Louise Bourgeois, Yves Klein, and Jeff Koons.